OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 - Did you need to write custom code to disable the defenses?
 How much time did you need to invest?
 - What is your subjective assessment of difficulty?

-For a more detailed assessment, apply the criteria listed under "Assessing Progra
+For a more detailed assessment, apply the criteria listed under "Assessing Programmatic Defenses" in the "Assessing Software Protection Schemes" chapter.

 *For the storage integrity checks*
 A similar approach holds here, but now answer the following questions: